corrados/edrumulus/doc/manual.md

 Go into edrumulus/tools directory and start edrumulus_gui.py.
 This tool will connect to Edrumulus and creates (virtual) MIDI ports which can be selected in your DAW as a MIDI device.
 This tool works on Windows, Linux and MacOS.

+E.g., on Linux simply type `python3 edrumulus_gui.py`.
+If you have an ESP32-S3, this usually is on a different serial port than the normal ESP32.
+E.g., for an ESP32-S3 on Windows, the following command should work: `python edrumulus_gui.py serial COM4`.

 ## Hardware-specific comments